 Enlist the help of a close family member or friend.

 In Amster’s case, her mother-in-law was a huge advocate in getting her husband to get cracking on the engagement.
-“By enlisting someone your partner admires, be it family or close friend, they might be able to drop some hints on your behalf about how great you are as a couple, and they should seal the deal before they lose you,” she adds.
+“By enlisting someone your partner admires, be it family or close friend, they might be able to drop some hints that you want to get engaged on your behalf about how great you are as a couple, and they should seal the deal before they lose you,” she adds.

 Believe in yourself.